e271828e/Flight.jl/docs/notes/design/framework_spec.md

 <a id="g-replay"></a>**replay** — the ordinary loop with exactly two substitutions: boundary zero
 from the trace header, and a drain reading the trace by frame ordinal.
-It re-records, ends `initialized`, and validates the header — stores, slot faces and deployment block — up front, applying the header's `t₀` ([§12.7][s12-7]).
+It re-records, ends `initialized`, and validates the header — stores, root-input faces and deployment block — up front, applying the header's `t₀` ([§12.7][s12-7]).